 Causes of Lung Cancer

 Smoking causes an estimated 87 to 90 percent of lung cancer cases.
 Smokers who quit (even after smoking for years) greatly reduce their risk of lung cancer.
 However, the risk remains.
-A powerful reminder of this was the death in 2005 of ABC television's news anchor Peter Jennings, a former smoker, from lung cancer.
-But even nonsmokers can die of lung cancer, as did Dana Reeve, the wife of actor Christopher Reeve.
+Several powerful reminders of the dangers of this disease existformer smokers and even nonsmokers who have died from lung cancer.

 Research suggests that cigarette smoking leads to lung cancer at least in part because the body converts a substance in cigarette smoke, benzo[a]pyrene diol epoxide (BPDE), into a potent carcinogen.
 In addition, several comprehensive reports have concluded that passive smokinginhaling the smoke from cigarettes smoked by othersalso can cause lung cancer.

 Substantial evidence supports this conclusion about passive smoking.
 Carcinogens are present in side-stream smoke emerging from the end of a burning cigarette.
 Cigarette smoke particles persist in the homes of smokers.
 Tobacco-smoke components can be detected in the body fluids of nonsmokers exposed to passive smoking.
 In addition, nonsmokers have a 20 to 30 percent greater chance of developing lung cancer if they are exposed to secondhand smoke at home or work.
 Taking into account the projected deaths from lung cancer and cardiovascular disease, some studies suggest that passive smoking is one of the leading causes of preventable deaths in this country.